 - Integrate the short and long term

 Now that you built the knowledge about your project based on the previous steps, it is time to start the integration between long and short term planning in MiningMath.
 By running the Best Case, surfaces to guide the optimization were generated and they could be used as a guide based on the NPV upper bound.
 The Exploratory Analysis provides insights on what could be the challenges of our project and also operational designs that could be used in further steps.
-At least, we obtained a detailed Schedule by using, or not, a surface, which could be the final pit or any intermediary one, as a guide.
+At last, we obtained a detailed Schedule by using, or not, a surface, which could be the final pit or any intermediary one, as a guide.